grahamcohen/CathrineMarchenAsmussen/content/videos/15-a-mothers-tale.md

 thumbnail: "assets/images/AMothersTale.png"
 order: 15
 description: |
-  There is an age apart between life in a Turkish village and Denmark.
+  There is an age apart between life in a Turkish village and in Denmark.
   A story about the cost of putting children first.
 description_da: |
-  Der er en tidsalder mellem livet i en tyrkisk landsby og Danmark.
+  Der er en tidsalder mellem livet i en tyrkisk landsby og i Danmark.
   En film om prisen for at sætte børnene først.

 filmstriben: